aicenter/FUP/lectures/lecture09.md

 treeMap :: (a -> b) -> Tree a -> Tree b
 ```

-All these maps have in common that the preserve the structure of the data type that we map over,
+All these maps have in common that they preserve the structure of the data type that we map over,
 i.e. a list stays a list, a tree stays a tree, etc. This preservation of structure is the reason
-they are called *Functors*, which is a term coming from category theory.
+they are called *functors*, which is a term coming from category theory.
 To make something an
 instance of `Functor` you have to implement the class:
 ```haskell
 class Functor f where